Amtrak’s California Zephyr – Reviewing this Interesting Train

 My husband took pity on me then and encouraged me to lay down with him on his slightly larger, slightly softer lower berth.
 We rested for about another 45 minutes.
 Then got up, cleaned up, and dressed for the day.
 Neither of us was adventurous enough to use the shower, although both of our neighbors did.
 As I said, you can hear everything.

-Trains in Winter
+Traveling By Train in Winter

-The day before, we had traversed the Rockies in Colorado, and this morning we were set to head through Nevada and eventually over the Sierra Nevada’s.
-It is the dead of winter (February), and there have been several storms.
 When we arrive just outside of Reno, the conductor announces that we will need to pull over for a bit to wait for our “escort” from Union Pacific.
-The “escort” is a snowplow engine that will lead us over the summit and down into Colfax, Ca.
+The “escort” is a snowplow engine that will lead us over the summit and down into Colfax, CA.

 I am not a skier, so I don’t head up to the mountains in California during the winter very often.
 I didn’t know what the mountains could be like on a snowy winter day.
-However, there was more snow on the ground and falling from the sky than I’ve seen in decades.
+However, there was more snow on the ground and falling from the sky than I’d seen in decades.
 It was gorgeous.

 Why People Travel by Train

-One experienced train traveling gentleman had traveled from New Orleans on the “City of New Orleans” to Chicago, then got on the “California Zephyr” (our train) and planned to transfer in Emeryville, CA to the “Coast Starlight” heading up to Tacoma, WA.
+One experienced train-traveling gentleman had traveled from New Orleans on the “City of New Orleans” to Chicago, then got on the “California Zephyr” (our train) and planned to transfer in Emeryville, CA to the “Coast Starlight” heading up to Tacoma, WA.

 This trip will take him a total of 5 full days….
 He could have flown in maybe five hours plus an hour and ½ on either end for wait time at the airports (5 + 3 = 8), but he chose the train — a true reflection of “travel,” not the “destination” is the “journey.”